 Heath Marlow, Associate Dean for Arts Leadership, previously directed NEC's Sistema Fellows Program and Sistema Fellowship Resource Center.
-His courses include Building a Community-Based Residency, El Sistema Survey: Investigating Music Education for Social Change, and Fundraising for Musicians through NEC's School of Continuing Education.
+His courses include EM EXPO Seminar: The Journey from Thinking to Creating, Building a Community-Based Residency, El Sistema Survey: Investigating Music Education for Social Change, and Fundraising for Musicians through NEC's School of Continuing Education.

-Prior to coming to NEC, Heath was one of the founding group of musicians that built Community MusicWorks—an organization nationally recognized for “creating rewarding musical experiences for often-forgotten populations and forging a new, multi-faceted role beyond the concert hall for the 21st century musician” (MacArthur Foundation).
+Prior to NEC, Heath was one of the founding group of musicians that built Community MusicWorks—an organization nationally recognized for “creating rewarding musical experiences for often-forgotten populations and forging a new, multi-faceted role beyond the concert hall for the 21st century musician” (MacArthur Foundation).
 Heath played multiple roles for Community MusicWorks over ten years, including teaching artist, artistic program administrator, director of development, and managing director.

-Also a cellist, Heath has performed as a member of the Oakland Symphony and Boston Modern Orchestra Project, and served as a regular substitute in the Rhode Island Philharmonic.
+As a cellist, Heath has performed as a member of the Oakland Symphony and Boston Modern Orchestra Project, and served as a regular substitute in the Rhode Island Philharmonic.
 He considers himself very fortunate to have spent many summers playing chamber music in such bucolic locations as Banff, Blue Hill, Boscawen, and the Berkshires.

 B.M., Rice University; graduate studies, Boston University